 Unitil Energy - Base Rates - On May 3, 2022, the NHPUC issued an Order in the distribution base rate case filed with the NHPUC on April 2, 2021 by Unitil Energy.
 The Order approved, in part, a comprehensive Settlement Agreement between the Company, the New Hampshire DOE, the OCA, the New Hampshire Department of Environmental Services, Clean Energy New Hampshire, and ChargePoint, Inc. In addition to authorizing an increase to permanent distribution rates of \$6.3 million, effective June 1, 2022, the Order approved the following components of the Settlement Agreement: (1) a multi-year rate plan, (2) a revenue decoupling mechanism, (3) time-of-use rates, (4) resiliency programs to support the Company's commitment to reliability, and (5) other rate design and tariff changes.
 On May 10, 2022, the Company filed a request for clarification with the NHPUC to clarify that the authorized revenue requirement should exclude expenses related to the Company's proposed Arrearage Management Program (AMP), which was not approved in the Order.
 On May 12, 2022, the Commission issued an Order, which clarified that because the Company will not incur the expenses associated with the AMP, those costs should be removed from the revenue requirement, and that the adjusted increase of \$5.9 million will result in reasonable rates.
 The increase in permanent rates was reconciled back to June 1, 2021, the effective date of temporary rates previously approved in this docket.
-This distribution base rate case reflected the Company's operating costs and investments in utility plant for a test year ended December 31, 2020 as adjusted for A neview of 9.2% and a capital structure reflecting 52% equity and 48% long-term debt.
+This distribution base rate case reflected the Company's operating costs and investments in utility plant for a test year ended December 31, 2020 as adjusted for known and measurable changes.
+The Order provided for a return on equity of 9.2% and a capital structure reflecting 52% equity and 48% long-term debt.
 On July 28, 2022, the NHPUC approved the Company's first step increase of approximately \$1.3 million of annual revenue to recover eligible 2021 capital investments, effective August 1, 2022.
-On May 31, 2023, the NHPUC approved the Company's second and final step adjustment increase of approximately \$1.2 million to recover elig
+On May 31, 2023, the NHPUC approved the Company's second and final step adjustment increase of approximately \$1.2 million to recover eligible 2022 capital investments, effective June 1, 2023.

 Fitchburg - Base Rates - Electric- Fitchburg's base rates are decoupled and subject to an annual revenue decoupling adjustment mechanism, which includes a cap on the amount that rates may be increased in any year.
 In addition, Fitchburg has an annual capital cost recovery mechanism to recover the revenue requirement associated with certain capital additions.
 On July 26, 2023, the MDPU issued an Order approving the Company's cumulative revenue requirement of \$3.1 million associated with its 2019-2021 capital expenditures.
-On November 1, 2023, Fitchburg filed its cumulative revenue requirement of \$3.6 million associated with its 2019-2022 capital expenditures.
-On November 27, 2023, Fitchburg revised its cumulative revenue requirement to \$3.5 million.
-On December 22, 2023, the MDPU allowed the associated rate increase to become effective on January 1, 2024, subject to further investigation and reconciliation.
+On September 11, 2024, the MDPU issued a final order approving the cumulative revenue requirement of \$3.5 million associated with its 2019-2022 capital expenditures.
+On November 1, 2024, Fitchburg filed its cumulative revenue requirement of \$0.5 million associated with its 2023 capital expenditures, which reflects the transfer of capital expenditures associated with its 2019-2023 year investments into base distribution rates effective July 1, 2024.
+This matter remains pending.